-Golden or fishpole bamboo (Phyllostachys aurea) is listed as a severe threat by the South Carolina Exotic Pest Plant Council.
+The South Carolina Exotic Plant Pest Council lists golden or fishpole bamboo (Phyllostachys aurea) as a severe environmental threat.
 Plants in this category have the capabilities of being highly detrimental to the composition, structure, and function of natural areas from South Carolina’s Piedmont through the Coastal Plain.

-Non-native invasive species such as bamboo were introduced to decorate homes and gardens.
-Over the years they have escaped cultivation and have infested natural areas.
-These non-native plants have an advantage over native species and can easily out-compete them for habitat because they grow in environments that lack natural controls such as diseases and predation.
+Non-native invasive species, such as bamboo, were introduced to decorate homes and gardens.
+Over the years, they have escaped cultivation and have infested natural areas.
+These non-native plants have an advantage over native species.
+They can easily out-compete native plants for habitat because they grow in environments that lack natural controls from diseases, insect pests, and grazing by wildlife.
 This causes an imbalance in the ecosystem and threatens the biodiversity of the area.

 Every effort should be taken to control a bamboo infestation in its entirety.
-Because bamboo is so aggressive, it can re-establish rapidly if any small section is left untouched.
+Because bamboo is so aggressive, it can re-establish rapidly if any small rhizome section is left after digging.
 Homeowners with bamboo infestations must be patient, as this weed requires an intensive control program over several years.

 The first step in controlling bamboo should be to remove as much of the root mass and rhizomes of the plant as possible.
-This can often be done by hand with small infestations but larger problem areas may require the use of power equipment.
-Containment is also a fairly effective method of controlling bamboo, but must be monitored regularly.
-Because the rhizomes of bamboo are fairly shallow, growing less than one-foot-deep in the soil, a barrier made of concrete, metal, plastic, or pressure-treated wood installed about 18 inches deep has proven to be effective.
+This can often be done by hand with small infestations, but larger problem areas may require the use of power equipment.
+Containment is also a fairly effective method of controlling bamboo but must be monitored regularly.
+Because the rhizomes of bamboo are shallow, growing less than one foot deep in the soil, a barrier made of concrete, metal, high density polyethylene (HDPE), or pressure-treated wood installed about 18 inches deep has proven to be effective.
+However, the wood will eventually rot, and the concrete may crack and allow the rhizomes to pass through.
 Bamboo rhizomes are not stopped by barriers but are merely reflected.
 Because of this behavior, the areas surrounding the barriers should be monitored regularly for escaped rhizomes that should be cut back.

-A final, and often necessary, method of control for bamboo is the use of herbicides.
+A final and often necessary method of control for bamboo is the use of herbicides.
 A non-selective herbicide with the active ingredient glyphosate is the best option for homeowners.
 Glyphosate has very little residual soil activity and will only kill plants that receive direct contact.
 For glyphosate to be effective, the bamboo must be mowed or chopped and allowed to regrow until the new leaves expand.
-Glyphosate should then be applied to the leaves.
+A 5% solution of glyphosate should be applied to the newly expanded leaves.
+Buy a 41% glyphosate product and follow label directions for mixing.
 Keep in mind that one application of glyphosate will not eradicate the bamboo infestation.
 It can potentially take two to three years to gain complete control.

-Examples of products with glyphosate packaged in homeowner sizes are:
+Examples of products with concentrated (41% or more) glyphosate packaged in homeowner sizes are:

 - Roundup Original Concentrate,